microsoft/TFSDemoGenerator/README.md

 1. Windows server 2012 R2

 1. Windows 10

-## The other way you can run the application
- 1. Clone the solution form Source folder.
-It requires VS2015 or above.

- 1. Run the web application.

 > For more information how to configure IIS on your machine please follow the links provided below.